Calle Lope Gisbert, n. 12. Plaza de Concha Sandoval. Puerta lateral del Palacio.

 Also known as the 'Casa de las Columnas' (House of Columns) because of the Solomonic columns on the main doorway, this old stately residence is one of the most emblematic civil Baroque buildings in Lorca.

-It is a house-palace with a square floor plan, built around an interior courtyard.
-One of the most interesting elements is the doorway, with two bodies in the manner of a façade-altarpiece, with four Solomonic columns and the coat of arms of the Order of Saint James above.
-Inside there is a beautiful garden/courtyard, with double semicircular archways at either side, resting on white marble columns and with rich sculptural decoration.
-The different rooms in the palace also stand out - some of them are decorated with 18th century furniture (Venetian chairs) with paving made of Valencian ceramics from the same century; the Inmaculada chapel, with mural paintings, and a collection of 18th and 19th century paintings.
+It is a quadrangular mansion, built around an interior courtyard.
+One of the most interesting elements is the doorway, in two parts in the manner of a façade-altarpiece, with four Solomonic columns and the coat of arms of the Order of Saint James above.
+Inside there is a beautiful garden courtyard, with double semicircular archways at either side, resting on white marble columns and with rich sculptural decoration.
+The various rooms in the palace are also outstanding, some with 18th century furniture (Venetian chairs) and 18th century Valencian tile floors; the Inmaculada chapel, with wall paintings, and a collection of 18th and 19th century paintings.

 - Bouw: Palace

 - Artistieke periode: Baroque

 Van Dinsdag tot ZaterdagVan 10:00 tot 13:00 Van 17:30 tot 19:30

 - Sluitingsdagen: Monday

 Following its restoration, the courtyard can now be visited.
 By previous appointment, Taller del Tiempo de Lorca, Tel: +34 902400047.